-The undersigned has been paid and has rec eived a progress payment in the sum of · ipment or material furnished to Webcor /Obayashi Joint Venture on the job of Transbay Joint (Your Customer) (Owner) 1 overe realiterity , , , reet San Francisco, CA and does hereby release any mechanic's lien, (Job Description) stop notice, or bond right that the undersign ed has on the above referenced job to the following extent.
-This release covers a progress pa ayment for labor, services, equipment, or materials furnished to Webcor /Obayashi Joint Vent ture (Your Customer) through only a (Date) and does not cover any retention retained before or , re the release date for which payment has not been • e release date.
-Rights based upon work performed order which has been fully executed by the parties • release unless specifically reserved by the claimant chanic's lien, stop notice, or bond right shall not • g rights between parties to the contract based upon e contract, or the right of the undersigned to recover • , equipment, or material covered by this release if or material was not compensated by the progress . , ney have reviewed the job files and have consulted te of this lien release, are unaware of any change in work or any claim that is not covered by this release.
-Dated: (Company Name) Transhay Transit Center Dve Transbay Transit Center By: (Title)
+The undersigned has been paid and has received a progress payment in the sum of for labor, services, equipment or material furnished to Webcor /O l havaabi \$ for labor, services, equipment or material furnished to Webcor /O Joint Venture on the job of Transbay Joint Powers Authority located at Dayasııı (Your Customer) (Owner) Transbay Transit Center 425 Mission Street San Francisco, CA and does hereby release any mechanic's lien, (Job Description) stop notice, or bond right that the undersigned has on the above referenced job to the f extent.
+This release covers a progress payment for labor, services, equipment, or n naterials furnished to Webcor /Obayashi Joint Venture (Your Customer) r through only and does not cover any retention retained be fore or (Date) 4 6 after the release date; extras furnished before the release date for which payment has r received; extras or items furnished after the release date.
+Rights based upon work pe or items furnished under a written change order which has been fully executed by the prior to the release date are covered by this release unless specifically reserved by the in this release.
+This release of any mechanic's lien, stop notice, or bond right s otherwise affect the contract rights, including rights between parties to the contract base a rescission, abandonment, or breach of the contract, or the right of the undersigned to compensation for furnished labor, services, equipment, or material covered by this re- that furnished labor, services, equipment, or material was not compensated by the p payment.
+The undersigned warrants that they have reviewed the job files and have co • with their on job personnel and, as of the date of this lien release, are unaware of any ch work or any claim that is not covered by this release. iange in work of any claim that is not covered by this release.
+Dated: (Company Name) Transbay Transit Center By: (Title)